mandarakesh/ajackus-front-end/README.md

-Get start the app but cloning it.
+Get start the app by cloning it.

 use command "npm i --force" to install dipendencies.